Change Management Process

-This communication should take palace frequently and at important forums.
+This communication should take place frequently and at important forums.
 Get the influential people in the company to endorse your effort.
 Use every chance to communicate your vision; this could be a board meeting or just talking over the lunch.

 Step 5: Removing Obstacles

 No change takes place without obstacles.
 Once you communicate your vision, you will only be able to get the support of a fraction of the staff.
-Always, there are people who resist the change.
+Always, there are people, who resist the change.

 Sometimes, there are processes and procedures that resist the change too!
 Always watchout for obstacles and remove them as soon as they appear.
 This will increase the morale of your team as well the rest of the staff.